handsom3j4ck/SimpleIptv/README.md

 ## Additional Notes

 - **Pre-built AppImages available**
-- **Cross-Platform Compatibility**: Ensure the output path is correctly set for your operating system, especially on Linux or Windows, as the default path (`/storage/emulated/0/hits/`) is Android-specific.
+- **Cross-Platform Compatibility**: Ensure the output path is correctly set for your operating system, especially on Linux, Windows, as the default path (`/storage/emulated/0/hits/`) is Android-specific.
 - **Python Version**: This project requires Python 3.x.
 Ensure you have it installed before running the scripts.